Welcome to the CSTNU Tool Project

 For example, in the healthcare domain, where workflow management systems are being developed to automate medical-treatment processes,

-medical tests for any given patient frequently generate information in real-time that can affect which pathway that patient will follow [3].
+medical tests for a given patient frequently generate information in real time that can affect which pathway the patient will follow [3].

 The system must guarantee that any possible execution of the workflow strictly satisfies all specified temporal constraints no matter which test outcomes are observed.

-A set of test outcomes is called scenario.
+A set of test outcomes is called a scenario.

-The Conditional Simple Temporal Network (CSTN) model allows the representation of temporal constraints in conjunction with scenarios.
+The Conditional Simple Temporal Network (CSTN) model represents temporal constraints in conjunction with scenarios.

 In this way, it is possible to specify, for each possible scenario, a proper set of constraints that must be satisfied if the scenario occurs in an execution of the network.

-For CSTNs, different researches determined many results and algorithms for managing CSTNs properly [8], [9], [11], [12], [13], [15]
+For CSTNs, several studies have established results and algorithms for handling CSTNs properly [8], [9], [11], [12], [13], [15]

 [16].

-The Conditional Simple Temporal Network with Uncertainty (CSTNU) model extends the CSTN one allowing the representation of contingent links.
-Different works determined properties and possible applications of CSTNUs [5], [6], [7], [10], [14].
+The Conditional Simple Temporal Network with Uncertainty (CSTNU) model extends the CSTN model by allowing the representation of contingent links.
+Several works have established properties and possible applications of CSTNUs [5], [6], [7], [10], [14].

-The Conditional Simple Temporal Network with Partially Shrinkable Uncertainty (CSTNPSU) model extends the CSTNU one allowing each contingent link to have a wider range that can be shrunk a little at design/execution time for obtaining a successful execution.
+The Conditional Simple Temporal Network with Partially Shrinkable Uncertainty (CSTNPSU) model extends the CSTNU model by allowing each contingent link to have a wider range that can be slightly shrunk at design or execution time to obtain a successful execution.

-- a JAVA library for representing and checking temporal constraint networks of any above type: (C)STN(PS)(U);
+- a Java library for representing and checking temporal constraint networks of the types described above: (C)STN(PS)(U);

-- a graphical JAVA editor for designing and checking (C)STN(PS)(U) from scratch.
+- a graphical Java editor for designing and checking (C)STN(PS)(U) networks from scratch.

-If you use this tool in your research, you are invited to cite this project giving this address and citing the paper [17] where I present this project in SoftwareX journal.
+If you use this tool in your research, please cite this project by including this website and the SoftwareX paper [17].

 Benchmarks

-Some algorithm implementations present in the tool have been tested using some benchmarks.
-In general, each benchmark is made of some temporal networks that were generated in a random way using some criteria.
-For each benchmark, we describe the building criteria, the characteristics of each random instance, the DC/NOT-DC property.
+Some algorithm implementations in the tool have been tested on benchmark instances.
+In general, each benchmark consists of temporal networks randomly generated according to specific criteria.
+For each benchmark, we describe the generation criteria, the characteristics of each random instance, and the DC/NOT-DC property.

-An analysis of the benchmarks and algorithm performances obtained in such benchmarks is available at Benchmarks.
+An analysis of the benchmarks and the algorithm performance obtained on them is available at Benchmarks.

 The directory containing benchmarks is https://profs.scienze.univr.it/~posenato/software/benchmarks/

-The articles in which such benchmarks are presented and use used are [9] [10] [11] [12] [13] [14] [15] [16].
+The articles in which these benchmarks are presented and used are [9] [10] [11] [12] [13] [14] [15] [16].

 Bibliography